Peter Berry (footballer): Playing career

-Berry was born in Aldershot in Hampshire, the son of Mary (née O'Connor) and Reginald Berry, a Sergeant in the RHA; he lived with his family on Crimea Road.
+Berry was born in Aldershot, Hampshire, the son of Mary (née O'Connor) and Reginald Berry, a Sergeant in the RHA; he lived with his family on Crimea Road in the town.

 Berry began his youth career at Crystal Palace and signed professional terms in August 1951.
 However his career was then interrupted by National Service and he did not make his debut until January 1954.
 He began his career as a winger but played mainly as an inside forward and could also play at centre forward.
 Over the following four seasons Berry was a regular in the Palace first team making a total of 151 League appearances, scoring 27 times.
 In May 1958, Berry was signed, together with Palace colleague Jimmy Belcher for Ipswich Town, by then manager Alf Ramsay.
-However, in September 1959, Berry suffered an injury which would ultimately end his career and he retired as a result of this in June 1961, after 38 appearances (6 goals) for Ipswich.
+However, in September 1959, Berry suffered an injury which would ultimately end his career and he retired as a result of this in June 1961, after 38 appearances and 6 goals for Ipswich.

 Post retirement

 After retiring as a player, Berry set up a sports shop during the 1960s, working in partnership with his brother Johnny in Cove, Hampshire.
-His brother had survived the Munich crash of 1958 but his injuries were too severe for him to resume his playing career, and returned to his native Hampshire within a few years.
-He died in his native Aldershot in Hampshire in 2016 aged 83.
+His brother had survived the Munich air disaster in 1958 but his injuries were too severe for him to resume his playing career.
+Peter Berry died in Aldershot on 8 October 2016, aged 83.